 The future of our cities depends on embracing diversity in transportation, not just in modes but in the people and livelihoods they support.
 Hand-drawn carts are not relics of the past; they are vital threads in the urban fabric, particularly for those at the margins.
 Ignoring their needs perpetuates inequality and undermines the resilience of our urban economies.

 True progress requires moving beyond car-centric planning to a model of shared, inclusive mobility.
-This means recognizing the handcart not as an obstacle, but as a legitimate and valuable participant in the urban ecosystem.
+Also, this means recognizing the handcart not as an obstacle, but as a legitimate and valuable participant in the urban ecosystem.
 It demands policy reforms that protect livelihoods, infrastructure investments that ensure safety for all, and a cultural shift that values human-powered transport as essential to a just and sustainable city.

 The road ahead is shared.
 Let us build it wide enough for everyone – pedestrians, cyclists, drivers, and the handcart operators who keep our cities moving, one step, one wheel, one delivery at a time.
 Their journey is our journey, and their right to the road is non-negotiable.